Method for SOFI-based spatial super-resolution in nanosensing with blinking emitters: Conclusions

 We proposed a simple and efficient technique capable of combining sensing with super-resolution imaging, based on non-trivial temporal statistics typical for blinking fluorescent nanoemitters.
 The approach is universal since the dependence of the fluorophores response on the characteristic to be reconstructed can take different form: changes of the spectrum, fluorescence lifetime, etc. It is shown that splitting the fluorescence signal into just two detection channels at each spatial detection point is sufficient for reliable reconstruction of the local characteristic distribution.

+When sensing is combined with SOFI, the approach inherits its limitations and operation conditions, such as the constraints on brightness and density of emitters.
+The former constraint can be released by combining sensing with QSIPS, which represents extension of SOFI to low-light (quantum) regime.
+It is worth noting that QSIPS does not require emitters to be blinking in the traditional sense (stochastically switching between bright and dark states): super- or sub-Poissonian statistics of emission is sufficient for achieving super-resolution \cite{picariello2025imaging,peshko2025up}.
+That capability opens route for applying the developed approach to up-converting nanoparticles or non-blinking color centers.

-The conducted numerical simulations and model experiment proof soundness and efficiency of the approach and can be used as a guidance for the real-world experiments with, for example, living cells and structured fluorescent nanodiamonds \cite{quarshie2024nano} or blinking graphene quantum dots ensembles \cite{belko2022hysteresis}.
+The conducted numerical simulations proof soundness and efficiency of the approach and can be used as a guidance for practical applications with, for example, living cells and structured fluorescent nanodiamonds \cite{quarshie2024nano} or blinking graphene quantum dots ensembles \cite{belko2022hysteresis}.
 In agreement with the theoretical predictions, usage of cumulants instead of emission intensity enhances sharpness of the reconstructed parameter distribution, enables analysis of smaller features of the sample, and ensures higher accuracy of the estimation.

-Proposed methodology will be useful for local measurements of living cells' physical parameters, such as temperature, pH, electric field gradient, presence of reactive oxygen spices, i.e. the characteristics which could be recognized as spectral changes of appropriate fluorophore delivered targetly to the wanted cell or even organelle.
+Proposed methodology will be useful for local measurements of living cells' physical parameters, such as temperature, pH, electric field gradient, presence of reactive oxygen species, i.e. the characteristics which could be recognized as spectral changes of appropriate fluorophore delivered targetly to the specific cell or even organelle.
 In its turn, this advanced local sensing tool could give an important insights into fundamental life science, which still lacks instruments capable of monitoring the cellular balance with nanometer spatial resolution to guarantee measurements consistency for that dynamic system.